Angelina Jolie: Relationships and marriages

 After a two-month courtship, Jolie married actor Billy Bob Thornton on May 5, 2000, in Las Vegas.
 They had met on the set of Pushing Tin (1999) but did not pursue a relationship at that time, as Thornton was engaged to actress Laura Dern, while Jolie was reportedly dating actor Timothy Hutton, her co-star in Playing God (1997).
 As a result of their frequent public declarations of passion and gestures of love—most famously wearing one another's blood in vials around their necks—their marriage became a favorite topic of the entertainment media.
 Jolie and Thornton announced the adoption of a child from Cambodia in March 2002 but abruptly separated three months later.
+Thornton filed for divorce, saying their lifestyles were too different.
 Their divorce was finalized on May 27, 2003.
 When asked about the sudden dissolution of their marriage, Jolie stated, "It took me by surprise, too, because overnight, we totally changed.
 I think one day we had just nothing in common.
 And it's scary but ...
 I think it can happen when you get involved and you don't know yourself yet."

-Jolie was involved in a prominent scandal when she was accused of causing the divorce of actors Brad Pitt and Jennifer Aniston in October 2005.
+Jolie was involved in a prominent scandal when she was accused of causing the divorce of actors Brad Pitt and Jennifer Aniston in October 2005 (who had been living apart since January 2005).
 She said she fell in love with Pitt during the filming of Mr. & Mrs. Smith (2005), but dismissed allegations of an affair, saying, "To be intimate with a married man, when my own father cheated on my mother, is not something I could forgive.
 I could not look at myself in the morning if I did that.
 I wouldn't be attracted to a man who would cheat on his wife."
 Neither Jolie nor Pitt would publicly comment on the nature of their relationship until January 2006, when she confirmed they were expecting their first child together.

 During their 12-year relationship, the couple were dubbed "Brangelina"—a portmanteau coined by the media—and were the subject of worldwide media coverage.
 They became known as one of Hollywood's most glamorous couples.
 Their family grew to include six children, three of whom were adopted, before they announced their engagement in April 2012.
-Jolie and Pitt were legally married on August 14, 2014, and had their wedding on August 23, 2014, at their estate Château Miraval in Correns, France.
-She subsequently took on the name "Angelina Jolie Pitt".
+Jolie and Pitt were legally married on August 14, 2014, and had their wedding in a private ceremony at the Château Miraval, France on August 23, 2014.
+She subsequently took the name "Angelina Jolie Pitt".
 After two years of marriage, the couple separated on September 15, 2016.
 On September 19, Jolie filed for divorce citing irreconcilable differences.
 They were declared legally single on April 12, 2019.
 After Pitt sued Jolie for selling her share of a winery they owned to a third party, she filed a countersuit, in which she alleged that he physically and verbally abused her and their children on a plane in 2016.